DaveXRouz/Codexs_bot_Git/FULL_PROJECT_AUDIT.md

 **Status:** ✅ **PRODUCTION READY**

-The Codexs.ai Telegram Bot is a well-crafted, production-ready application with excellent code quality and comprehensive documentation.
+The Codexs Telegram Bot is a well-crafted, production-ready application with excellent code quality and comprehensive documentation.
 The project demonstrates professional software development practices.

 **Key Achievements:**
 - ✅ All core features implemented and working